hyperledger/indy-hipe/text/new-hipe-process/new-hipe-process.md

 This approach eliminates the primary challenges with the existing approach:

 - The HIPE creator is in control of the HIPE - moving it forward based on their interest while still following the rules of the community.
-- No need to have multiple branches - one per HIPE in progress.
+- No need to have multiple branches for managing multiple in process HIPEs.
-- Easier for other contributors to update a HIPE in progress - a simple PR.
+- Easier for other contributors find, review and update a HIPE in progress.
+Updates are a simple PR.
-- No need to have a deep knowledge of PRs and navigating to the text of the PR.
+- No need to have a knowledge of PRs and the tricks for navigating to the latest text of the PR.
 - Easy scanning of the repo to see the HIPEs accepted and in progress.
-The status of a HIPE is much easier to determine
+The status of a HIPE is much easier to discern.

 # Drawbacks
 [drawbacks]: #drawbacks

-A (minor?) drawback is that direct comments about lines of text in the HIPE are not as easily created.
-Comments in the Issue (JIRA or GitHub Issue) are farther away from the specific line of code.
+A (minor?) drawback is that direct comments associated with a specific line of text in the HIPE are not as easily created.
+Comments in the Issue (JIRA or GitHub Issue) are farther away from the specific line of text.

 # Rationale and alternatives
 [alternatives]: #alternatives